vtex/ux-writing/docs/text-patterns/toolbelt-cli.md

  ## Commands
+S
  > We communicate what they do and why it matters.

 - Command Syntax needs *consistency*.
 - *Flags* are how complementary commands are written.
-There is no variation between the use of `-` or `--`.
-Prefer using `--`, since it is the most common flag on our commands.
+There is no practical implication between the use of `-` or `--`.
+However, we recommend using `--`, since it is the most common flag on our commands, and we aim for consistency.

 ## Colors